Tanks of France: Bir Hakeim

-2nd Armored Division (France)
+2nd Armoured Division

-The French 2nd Armored Division (2e Division Blindée, 2e DB), was commanded by General Philippe Leclerc, one of the best French tank commanders.
+The French 2nd Armoured Division (2e Division Blindée, 2e DB), was commanded by General Philippe Leclerc, one of the best French tank commanders.
 General Leclerc joined the Free French forces after the fall of France and adopted the Resistance pseudonym "Jacques-Philippe Leclerc".
 Charles de Gaulle upon meeting him promoted him from Captain to Major (commandant) and ordered him to French Equatorial Africa as governor of French Cameroon from 29 August 1940 to 12 November 1940.
 He commanded the column which attacked Axis forces from Chad, and, having marched his troops across West Africa, distinguished himself in Tunisia.

-The French 2nd Armored Division was formed around a core of units that had raided Italian Libya since the end of 1940 to entering Tripoli 1943 under Leclerc, but was known for its fight at Kufra in 1941; later renamed the 2nd Light Division, in August 1943, it was organized under the US light armored division organization.
+The French 2nd Armoured Division was formed around a core of units that had raided Italian Libya since the end of 1940 to entering Tripoli 1943 under Leclerc, but was known for its fight at Kufra in 1941; later renamed the 2nd Light Division, in August 1943, it was organized under the US light armoured division organization.